Triglidae

-Triglidae, commonly known as gurnards or sea robins, are a family of bottom-feeding scorpaeniform ray-finned fish.
+Triglidae, commonly known as gurnards or sea robins, are a family of bottom-feeding scorpaenoid ray-finned fish.
 The gurnards are distributed in temperate and tropical seas worldwide.

 Taxonomy

 Triglidae was first described as a family in 1815 by the French polymath and naturalist Constantine Samuel Rafinesque.
 In 1883 Jordan and Gilbert formally designated Trigla lyra, which had been described by Linnaeus in 1758, as the type species of the genus Trigla and so of the family Triglidae.
 The 5th edition of Fishes of the World classifies this family within the suborder Platycephaloidei in the order Scorpaeniformes.
-Other authorities differ and do not consider the Scorpaeniformes to be a valid order because the Perciformes is not monophyletic without the taxa within the Scorpaeniformes being included within it.
+Other authorities differ and do not consider the Scorpaeniformes to be a valid order because the Perciformes order is not monophyletic without the taxa within the Scorpaeniformes being included.
 These authorities consider the Triglidae to belong to the suborder Triglioidei, along with the family Peristediidae, within the Perciformes.

-The family Peristediidae is included in the Triglidae as the subfamily Peristediinae by some authorities.
+The family Peristediidae is sometimes classified as distinct, but phylogenetic analyses indicate that it nests within this family, and it is included in the Triglidae as the subfamily Peristediinae by Eschmeyer's Catalog of Fishes.

 Etymology

-Triglidae's name is based on that of Linneaus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
-Linnaeus realised they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
+Triglidae's name is based on that of Linneaus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in color.
+Linnaeus realized they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
 They get one of their common names, sea robin, from the orange ventral surface of the species in the genus Prionotus, and from large pectoral fins which resemble a bird's wings.
-The other common name, gurnard, was given to them because when caught, they make a croaking noise similar to a frog, which has given them the onomatopoeic name gurnard.
+When caught, they make a croaking noise similar to a frog, which has given them the onomatopoeic name gurnard.

 Subfamilies and genera

-Triglidae is divided into 3 subfamilies and 9 genera as follows:
+Triglidae is divided into 4 subfamilies and 14 genera as listed below (including about 170 species).
+Some sources also include Trigloporus as a separate genus, but it is treated here as a subgenus of Chelidonichthys.